MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior parents an `Object` to another one in the Unity hierarchy.
+The Set Parent behavior parents an `Object` to another one in the Unity hierarchy.

 ### Configuration

 - **Target**

     The `Process Scene Object` to be parented.

 - **Parent**

     The new parent for the target object.
 Note this can be null, in which case the object will be unparented.

 - **Snap to parent transform**